Luminaric/HumidorSensor/README.md

 I first tried to switch DHT libraries.
 From the ESP8266.com forum posters were saying they had success with the PietteTech DHT library.
 The version of code that I used for that experiment I did not publish since it didn't work.

-In another post I see where another poster has had success with putting the DHTPIN as an output pin and setting it to LOW.
+In another post I see where a poster has had success with putting the DHTPIN as an output pin and setting it to LOW.